httpoz/httpoz/README.md

 ### Hi there 👋

 #### 🚀 Current projects
-- 🔭 A baby tracking app, to be a "data driven dad".
 - 🔭 Writing my thoughts on leadership [httpoz/awesome-engineering-leadership](https://github.com/httpoz/awesome-engineering-leadership)

 #### 🌳 What am I currently learning?